alext90/alext90.github.io/index.markdown

 ---

-Hi I am Alex and I am a Senior Data and Research Scientist at hema.to where I focus on applications of machine learning for leukemia diagnosis.
+Hi, I’m Alex, a Senior Data and Research Scientist at hema.to, specializing in machine learning applications for leukemia diagnosis.

-I try to update this page frequently by updating my resume and publications list and blog posts.
-I write blog posts about various different topics, which are mainly related to applications of machine learning, trustworthy AI and sometimes computational neuroscience.
+I frequently update this page with my latest resume, publications, and blog posts.
+My blog covers a variety of topics, primarily focused on machine learning applications, trustworthy AI, and occasionally, computational neuroscience.

 ---